funilrys/givilsta/README.md

   version     Print the version number of your application

 Flags:
+  -B, --bypass strings            The bypass file to use for the cleanup.
+This file(s) is used to ensure that some some whitelisting rules are never applied.
+                                  Simply put any of the known rules in this file(s) and they will be ignored during the cleanup process.
+                                  Can be specified multiple times.
+  -A, --bypass-all strings        The bypass file to use for the cleanup.
+Any entries in this file-s will be prefixed with the 'ALL' flag.
+                                  Can be specified multiple times.
+  -R, --bypass-regex strings      The bypass file to use for the cleanup.
+Any entries in this file-s will be prefixed with the 'REG' flag.
+                                  Can be specified multiple times.
+  -Z, --bypass-rzdb strings       The bypass file to use for the cleanup.
+Any entries in this file-s will be prefixed with the 'RZDB' flag.
+                                  Can be specified multiple times.
   -c, --handle-complement         Whether to handle complements subjects or not.
-                                        A complement subject is www.example.com when the subject is example.com - and vice-versa.
-                                        This is useful for domains that have a 'www' subdomain and want them to be whitelisted when the domain
-                                        (without 'wwww' prefix) is whitelist listed.
+                                  A complement subject is www.example.com when the subject is example.com - and vice-versa. is useful for domains that have a 'www' subdomain and want them to be whitelisted when the domain without 'wwww' prefix is whitelist listed.
   -h, --help                      help for givilsta -l, --log-level string          The log level to use.
 Can be one of: debug, info, warn, error. (default "error") -o, --output string             The output file to write the cleaned up subjects to.
 If not specified, we will print to stdout.
   -s, --source string             The source file to cleanup.
   -w, --whitelist strings         The whitelist file to use for the cleanup.
                                   Can be specified multiple times.
   -a, --whitelist-all strings     The whitelist file to use for the cleanup.
 Any entries in this file-s will be prefixed with the 'ALL' flag.
                                   Can be specified multiple times.
   -r, --whitelist-regex strings   The whitelist file to use for the cleanup.
 Any entries in this file-s will be prefixed with the 'REG' flag.
                                   Can be specified multiple times.
   -z, --whitelist-rzdb strings    The whitelist file to use for the cleanup.
 Any entries in this file-s will be prefixed with the 'RZDB' flag.
                                   Can be specified multiple times.

 Use "givilsta [command] --help" for more information about a command.
 ```